 7. Carsington Water

 Carsington Water is just outside the National Park, but as it’s very close and is a fantastic Peak District Day Out in its own right, I simply had to include it.

 The full route around Carsington Water is approximately 8 miles.
 Although take note that most of the cycle route is “off road” tracks, with rough surfaces and steep hills in places.
+Kids will need bikes with gears to get up the hills.
 Click here for a Carsington Water cycle map.